-Columbia, South Carolina 29202-8206
+Columbia.
+South Carolina 29202-8206

 - Comments could be submitted to https://msp.scdhhs.gov/hcbs/webform/comments-questions.
-All comments were received by March 25, 2016. - Comments were gathered from the webinar on Feb.
-24, 2016 and from communications mailed to SCDHHS.
-SCDHHS reviewed the comments and provided a written summary and response found in Appendix A-2.
+The deadline for comments was Oct.
+7, 2016. - Comments were gathered from the webinar, the public meetings, and from communications emailed and mailed to SCDHHS.
+SCDHHS reviewed the comments and provided a written summary and response found in Appendix A-3.

-The South Carolina HCBS Statewide Transition Plan was submitted to CMS on March 31, 2016, and is posted in the following places:
+The South Carolina HCBS Statewide Transition Plan was submitted to CMS Oct.
+28, 2016, and is posted in the following places:

-- scdhhs.gov/hcbs/site-page/statewide-transition-plan - scdhhs.gov/public-notices - Available in print form at all Healthy Connections Medicaid County Offices - Available in print form at all Community Long Term Care (CLTC) Regional Offices
+- scdhhs.gov/hcbs/site-page/statewide-transition-plan - SCDHHS Public Notice - Available in print form at all Healthy Connections Medicaid County Offices - Available in print form at all Community Long Term Care (CLTC) Regional Offices

-2.4 Update August - October 2016
+2.5 Update August 2019

-This Statewide Transition Plan is on its fourth revision since its original submission to CMS on Feb.
-26, 2015.
+This Statewide Transition Plan is on its first revision since it received Initial Approval on Nov.
+3, 2016.
+It is its seventh revision overall.
 The version dated Aug.
-17, 2016, was out for public notice and comment through Oct.
-7, 2016.
-It was available through the following methods:
+12, 2019, is out for public notice and comment through Sept.
+13, 2019.
+It is available through the following methods:

-- Public notice printed in the following newspapers: - o The State (Columbia and midlands area) Aug.
-19, 2016 - The Post and Courier (Charleston and lowcountry area) Aug.
-19, 2016 - On the SCDHHS HCBS website - On the SCDHHS website under "Public Notice" - On the SCDDSN website - On the Family Connection of SC website - On the Able South Carolina website and Facebook page - On the SC Developmental Disabilities Council website - On the AARP South Carolina website - On the Protection & Advocacy (SC) website and Facebook page - On the IMPACT South Carolina Facebook page - Sent out via the SCDHHS listserv
+- Public notice printed in the following newspapers:

+- The State (Columbia and midlands area)

+- The Post and Courier (Charleston and low country area)

+- The Greenville News (Greenville and the upstate)

+- On the SCDHHS HCBS Website

+- On the SCDHHS website under "Public Notice"

+- On the SCDDSN website

+- On the Family Connection of SC website

+- On the AccessAbility website

+- On the Walton Options website

+- On SC Developmental Disabilities Council website

+- On the Protection & Advocacy (SC) website

+- On the AARP South Carolina website

+- On the Able South Carolina Facebook page

+- On the IMPACT South Carolina Facebook page

+- On the Family Connection Facebook page

-- Available in print form at the SCDHHS main office lobby (Jefferson Square, 1801 Main Street, Columbia, SC) - Available in print form at all Healthy Connections Medicaid County Offices - Available in print form at all Community Long Term Care (CLTC) Regional Offices - Tribal Notification was provided on July 25, 2016.
-A Tribal Notification conference call for the Statewide Transition Plan was held Aug.
-9, 2016. - The Medical Care Advisory Committee (MCAC) was provided an advisory on the revised Statewide Transition Plan on Aug.
-16, 2016. - Nine public meetings were held August October of 2016 to discuss the statewide transition plan.
+- Sent out via the SCDHHS public notice electronic distribution and other email distribution - Available in print form at the SCDHHS main office lobby (Jefferson Square, 1801 Main Street, Columbia, SC) - Available in print form at all Healthy Connections Medicaid County Offices - Available in print form at all Community Long Term Care (CLTC) Regional Offices - Tribal notification was provided via email July 30, 2019.
+A Tribal notification conference call for the Statewide Transition Plan was held July 31, 2019. - The Medical Care Advisory Committee (MCAC) was provided an advisory on the revised Statewide Transition Plan Aug.
+13, 2019. - Three public meetings were held in August 2019 to discuss the statewide transition plan.
 These meetings were held in the following cities: